Recovery With the Support of a Caring and Skilled Doctor

 TYPES OF ADDICTIONS

 Alcohol.
 Alcoholism is insidious because alcohol is freely and legally available and people perceive and thus define their alcohol intake differently.
 One person might drink only beer and believe it is not addictive because it isn’t hard alcohol.
-Another person justifies social cocktails.
-If alcohol use is damaging your life, job, family, mental health, then it is worth looking at with a psychiatrist.
+Another person may justify social drinking.
+Cocktails are alcohol.
+A “cigar and whiskey-tasting” event involves two addictive substances.
+Abuse, not the substance, is the medical concern.
+If alcohol use is damaging your life, job, family, and/or mental health, then it is worth looking at with a psychiatrist.
 Conversations don’t come with judgment.

 People may incorrectly believe that vaping and e-cigs do not deliver nicotine and are not addictive like cigarettes.
 Unlike cigarettes, damage to the lungs may be less, but dependence on nicotine in any form is an addiction.